jamesjharper/integra8/examples/README.md

 ```

 ## Nested Suites
-`Suites` can be nested within each other to produce complex test behaviors
+`Suites` can be nested within each other to produce complex test behaviours
-such as multi step tests, grouping by function/scenario, or given then when type tests.
+such as multi-step tests, grouping by function/scenario, or given then when type tests.

 ### Example